 • • •

-In the tiny, four-hundred-person settlement of La Zarzuela, spindly poles rise up ninety meters to loom over fields exotically—menacingly to some.
+In the tiny, four-hundred-person settlement I will call Sereno, spindly poles rise up ninety meters to loom over fields exotically—menacingly to some.
 With a smooth efficiency, sixty-meter blades propel current to people far away.
 The energy is clean in every sense.
 Once constructed and erected, a turbine consumes no raw materials.
 It produces no pollution.
 It also requires next to no maintenance.

-“They are robots,” boasted the manager of the largest wind farm.
-Indeed the company that owns that farm—the Spanish firm Acciona—is so confident in automation that it does not even have a twenty-four-hour control room on site.
-Instead screens in Mexico monitor La Zarzuela’s farm alongside hundreds of wind farms worldwide.
+“They are robots,” boasted the manager of one wind farm.
+Indeed the company that owns the largest farm—the Spanish firm Acciona—is so confident in automation that it does not even have a twenty-four-hour control room on site.
+Instead screens in Mexico monitor Sereno’s farm alongside hundreds of wind farms worldwide.

 Meanwhile unemployed men of a certain age cluster at two bars.
 Supported by Spain’s social safety net, they think only sporadically about finding work.
 These men endured hard labor in their youth, but no one wants to return to that now.
 When machinery replaced the hoe and sickle, day laborers learned to drive tractors, a modest technology more like a motorcycle than a robot.
 But turbines upset that balance between device and operator, effectively dispensing with the latter, and as my drinking mates see it, turbines are jobs gone missing.

 In a way clean energy is too clean, too divorced from the people and social context around it.
 Proponents of wind power—and I count myself in this group—will succeed or fail based on our ability to solve this problem.
 What should the balance of work and leisure be after fossil fuels?
 How should we imagine utopia?